6 Diets to AVOID this New Year

 Weight loss is by far the most common claim and indeed, due to their essentially very low calorie intake, these diets may indeed result in weight loss as claimed, at least at the outset, but not without a cost to your health.
 In addition, the feelings of deprivation, frustration and emotional upset and perhaps weight gain may leave you in a worse position than before you started and knowing which diets to avoid can spare you of this turmoil.

-Before you embark on a plan, here’s the diets to avoid and why?
+Before you embark on a plan, I’ve rounded up the diets to avoid and why?

 1. Detox Juice “fast” Diet